-Some individuals prefer the hustle and bustle of large cities while others are looking for a smaller more relaxed way of life.
+Some individuals prefer the hustle and bustle of large cities while others are looking for a smaller, more relaxed way of life.
 Small town charm can come in many forms.
 It can be in reference to a quaint atmosphere, breathtaking landscape, or the area’s culture.
-For the purpose of this article, a small town in Wyoming is defined as one with a population of less than 10,000 that possesses one or more of the characteristics aforementioned.
-Wyoming is one of the most sparsely populated state in the United States.
+Wyoming is one of the most sparsely populated state in the United States, and the

 1. Jackson, Wyoming

-Jackson, Wyoming is located at the southern end of Jackson Hole.
+is located at the southern end of the Jackson Hole valley.
 Here you will find many opportunities for shopping, dining, entertainment, and attractions.
 The downtown area is highlighted with an antler arch entrance and a multitude of art galleries.
-Of course, there are plenty of saloons to enjoy after the sun goes down.
+Of course, there are plenty of saloons to enjoy after the sun goes down!
 The population averages around 9,800.
 The charm of this town is derived from its contemporary western flair.

 2. Dubois, Wyoming

-Sundance is a happening place embraced by the Black Hills of Wyoming.
+is a happening place embraced by the Black Hills of eastern Wyoming.
 The town was named after the sun dances performed by the Native Americans, and the infamous outlaw Sundance Kid earned his nickname after spending a night in the town's jailhouse.
 This town's appeal is that it was built around its history and yet offers a very progressive lifestyle.
-The population in Sundance is around 1200.
+The population in Sundance is around 1,200.

 4. Pinedale, Wyoming

-Pinedale is located in the Bridger Teton National Forest at the foot of the Wind River Mountains and surrounded by the Wyoming Range and the Gros Ventre Mountains.
+is located in the Bridger-Teton National Forest at the foot of the Wind River Mountains and surrounded by the Wyoming Range and the Gros Ventre Mountains.
 This town's appeal is derived from its natural environment of pristine lakes and rivers and its variety of amazing wildlife.
 It's the outdoor adventure capital of the state!

 5. Story, Wyoming

-Story is located in the northern part of the state with the Bighorn Mountains off to the west.
+is located in the northern part of the state with the Bighorn Mountains off to the west.
 Story is a mountainous community with a slower pace of life.
 Artistic venues are also popular throughout this beautiful little town.
 The appeal here is that it is a great place to sit back, relax, and just take in the awesome views of the mountains.
 Story's population is around 900, so it is a great place for a remote getaway.